 10. Mac n’ Cheese Fest

-October 20 is the second annual Mac n’ Cheese Fest!
+October 12 is the third annual Mac n’ Cheese Fest!
 More than a dozen local restaurants will compete for the best mac n’ cheese dish in Louis Armstrong Park, and you can taste them all while you listen to live music and visit the cash bar.

 11. Praise Fest